Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 Porkbun will then add your domain on the end automatically once you’ve added it.
 That is fine.

-The final displayed result at Porkbun will be:
+The final displayed result at Porkbun will be:<br>
    7yadyayayayayayaydydyaady._domainkey.mycoolhubs.space

 ![Capture of Porkbun DNS Management, A records.
 The A record corrected with domain name.](img/smtp/image30.png)